You're not lazy. You're not weak-willed. You're not fundamentally broken.

 The prefrontal cortex (including ACC, dorsolateral PFC, and ventromedial PFC) manages executive function, value assessment, and conflict resolution.
 When these regions are dysregulated, procrastination becomes the default response.

 Excessive frontal midline theta (5-8 Hz) or beta (15-30 Hz) at electrode Fz is a common QEEG signature of ACC over-activation—thinking about doing, but not doing.
-This creates a specific neural signature: the brain is working hard but generating no action.
+Research by Pizzagalli and colleagues demonstrates that ACC theta power correlates with rumination intensity and predicts treatment resistance in depression through altered glutamatergic signaling (Pizzagalli et al., 2011, Biological Psychiatry).

 3. The Basal Ganglia: Habit Learning and Dopamine

 Your basal ganglia stores procedural memories—automated routines.
-This includes behavioral patterns, both productive and avoidant.
+This includes habit patterns, both productive and avoidant.

 If you've repeatedly avoided difficult tasks by scrolling social media, your basal ganglia has learned that pattern: discomfort (cue) → scroll phone (routine) → brief relief (reward).
-The habit system reinforces this loop because the reward is immediate, even though long-term consequences are negative.
+The dopamine reward system reinforces this loop because the reward is immediate, even though long-term consequences are negative.

 The basal ganglia (including caudate and substantia nigra) learns reward patterns and automates behaviors.
 Procrastination becomes a habit when avoidance is repeatedly rewarded with immediate relief.

 The problem: The dopamine hit from avoidance is immediate.
 The dopamine hit from completing the task is delayed.
-Your brain defaults to immediate rewards.
+Your brain defaults to immediate rewards through hyperbolic discounting mechanisms in the ventromedial prefrontal cortex.

 4. The Prefrontal Cortex: Executive Control Under Siege